 Payments in Åland are in euros, but you can also pay with Swedish crowns or credit cards.
 Swedish bank cards are not accepted as means of payment, however.
 You can find the general rules in the section Bank accounts in Finland.

 Banks always check your identity, which means you must have an ID document with you that the bank recognises.
 Some banks accept a Nordic driving licence as ID, but only for other business, not for opening an account.
-The Bank of Åland only recognises Finnish driving licences for other business.
+Bank of Åland only recognises Finnish driving licences as ID for other business.
 Check the situation with the banks themselves.
-The OP Cooperative Bank and Nordea have webpages that explain what ID documents are accepted.
+OP Cooperative Bank and Nordea have webpages that explain what ID documents are accepted.
 This also applies to documents produced by authorities in other countries.

 Opening a bank account